-You will love this super filling and tasty Banana Berry Superfood Smoothie that is both a THM E option and also kid-approved!
+You will love this super filling and tasty Banana Berry Smoothie that is both healthy and kid-approved!

 If you’re looking for a delicious and easy way to add more nutrient-rich foods to your diet, then you’ve come to the right place!